 The Ordination Examining Council plainly didn’t consider Mary to be a full partner with Howard in his ministry work in Bolivia.
 She received only a single mention after the Council had pronounced “enthusiastically” in favour of Howard: “At the conclusion of the ordination. . . a beautiful bouquet [was presented] by the ladies of the Church to the bride elect, Miss Mary Evangeline Patullo, whose marriage to the Reverend Arthur Howard Plummer, B.S.A. will take place in the church on September 2nd.”
 This, it seems plain, did a real disservice to Mary.
 A bouquet would not serve her well during the five years ahead in a wholly foreign country.

 Howard and Mary Plummer were ‘green as grass’ when they were sent to Bolivia by First Baptist.
 They deserved more preparation for what they would face; for the loneliness; for the absence of family and friends and things that they were accustomed to.

 *Thanks are due to Dr. Donald O. Anderson.
 His ‘fingerprints’ are all over this post.
 Thanks for reading patiently and providing sage counsel as I unloaded on you regarding this one, Don!

-**My thanks to Neil Whalley who found Lulu’s surname, date of birth, and occupation.
+**My thanks to Neil Whaley who tracked down Lulu’s surname, date of birth, and occupation.